mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 # Links to Materials [~7 hours]

-_I made a [Spotify Playlist](https://open.spotify.com/playlist/4RV5q7Z49XZflV38NoahF5?si=2567ed53d3944784) for the 2022 iteration of the Program with **some** of the readings that should be viewed as supplemental and not as a substitution._
+_I made a [Spotify Playlist](https://open.spotify.com/playlist/4RV5q7Z49XZflV38NoahF5?si=2567ed53d3944784) for the 2022 iteration of the Program with **some** of the readings that should be viewed as supplemental and not as a substitution.
+Lastly, I add in optional readings that I personally view as important enough to be included here & would recommend._

 ## Materials for Week 0: Introduction to ML [~165 minutes]
 ### Readings